Chevrolet Impala: Safety

 On April 22, 2014, the NHTSA opened an investigation into 60,000 2014 Chevrolet Impala models over concerns relating to the sedan's emergency braking system.
 This followed the NHTSA receiving a complaint from a driver who experienced "inappropriate activation of the emergency braking system," adding it "alleges that the driver assist system inappropriately activated emergency braking bringing the vehicle to a complete stop under what the driver considered to be full braking force."
 The driver also went on to say that he heard three to four beeps from the system while driving the rented vehicle, which had only 2500 miles on it.
 GM was fully cooperating in the investigation.

 Awards

-In 1966, Impala Place in Hillsborough, Auckland was named in honour of the car.
+In 1966, Impala Place in Hillsborough, Auckland was named in honor of the car.

 Motor Trend magazine awarded the full-size Chevrolet including the Impala as its 1977 Car of the Year.

 Automotive Fleet and Business Fleet magazines awarded the Impala the 2006, 2007, and 2008 Fleet Car of the Year.

-Canadian Automobile Association (CAA) selected the Impala for its 2006 Pyramid Award for Environmental Initiatives for the launch of its new ethanol-powered E-85 model.
+The Canadian Automobile Association (CAA) selected the Impala for its 2006 Pyramid Award for Environmental Initiatives for the launch of its ethanol-powered E-85 model.